julianswkang/Lethologics/README.md

 This was created in collaboration with Matthew Lapeer.
 We implemented the standard rules of Wordle, while altering the styling of the game.

 Currently on version 1.0:
+-Limited library of 5-letter words (The original game of Wordle has an extremely extensive library, of 10,000+ words!)
 -Cannot save current game -- will reset the game when the extension is closed.
 -Does not keep score, yet!
 No caching of any sort, as connected to the feature above.
 -The dictionary used for the main.js file is hard coded in -- we look to incorporate some API that will provide us with randomly generated 5 letter words that our program can randomly choose from.